Chester Bennington: Friendship with Chris Cornell

 Bennington was a close friend of Chris Cornell.
 They became friends during a tour they shared in the mid-2000s.
 The chemistry between the two strengthened during the 2007–2008 Projekt Revolution Tour when Bennington joined Cornell on stage to sing Temple of the Dog's "Hunger Strike", and then Cornell joined Linkin Park to sing "Crawling".
 Bennington was also the godfather of Cornell's son Christopher.

-Cornell died by suicide on May 18, 2017.
-Bennington wrote an open letter to Cornell on Instagram, stating that he could not imagine a world without Cornell in it.
+Following Cornell's suicide in May 2017, Bennington wrote an open letter to him on Instagram, stating that he could not imagine a world without Cornell in it.
 Shinoda noted that Bennington was very emotional when the band performed "One More Light" in Cornell's honor on Jimmy Kimmel Live!, and Bennington could not finish singing the song during rehearsal due to this.
 The band was due to record a live performance of their single "Heavy" on the show, but Bennington decided instead to play "One More Light" after hearing the news about Cornell's death.

 On May 26, 2017, a week after his Kimmel performance, Bennington sang Leonard Cohen's song "Hallelujah" at Cornell's funeral in Los Angeles with Brad Delson on guitar.